treaves/QHYAstroImager/README.md

 - Qt >= 5.10
 - QHYCCD SDK
 - cfitsio
+- libusb-1.0 : this is not needed directly, but, QHYCCD SDK dynamically links against it.

 Once you've cloned the repository, from the root, run the following commands:
 ```sh